Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Choking occurs when food or a small object blocks a baby's airway.
 If the airway is completely blocked, oxygen can't reach the lungs, and brain damage or death can result.
 This is an extreme medical emergency.
 Knowing what to do can help save your baby's life.

-Give your baby five hard blows on the back between the shoulder blades.
+Give your baby 5 hard blows on the back between the shoulder blades.
 Use the heel of your hand.

 Turn the baby over.
 Keep the head lower than the body.
 Support the baby's head with your hand and thigh.

 Using 2 or 3 fingers, give the baby 5 thrusts on the breastbone.

 Repeat this procedure until the object comes out.

 First, call 911 or emergency services right away.
 Then begin lifesaving measures while you wait for help to arrive.
 If you're alone, first try to clear your baby's airway (see box).
 Don't attempt to drive to the ER yourself.

 The emergency team will begin treatment right away.
 A breathing tube may be passed into your baby's windpipe (trachea).
 This sometimes pushes the object out of the way.
 If the tube can't be placed through the mouth into the windpipe, the breathing tube may be placed through a small incision in the neck.
 The tube helps your baby breathe on the way to the hospital.
 In the ER, a doctor will gently pass another thin, lighted tube (bronchoscope) into your baby's throat to locate and remove the blockage.

 Cut your baby's food into very small pieces.

 Don't give your baby raisins, grapes, nuts, hot dog skin, or hard candies.
 These can easily become stuck in your baby's throat.

 Don't let your baby play with small objects that can be swallowed, such as small toys, balloons, buttons, or coins.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |